Open-source artificial intelligence: Military

 Meta's Llama models, which have been described as open-source by Meta, were adopted by U.S. defense contractors like Lockheed Martin and Oracle after unauthorized adaptations by Chinese researchers affiliated with the People's Liberation Army (PLA) came to light.
 The Open Source Initiative and others have contested Meta's use of the term open-source to describe Llama, due to Llama's license containing an acceptable use policy that prohibits use cases including non-U.S. military use.
 Chinese researchers used an earlier version of Llama to develop tools like ChatBIT, optimized for military intelligence and decision-making, prompting Meta to expand its partnerships with U.S. contractors to ensure the technology could be used strategically for national security.
 These applications now include logistics, maintenance, and cybersecurity enhancements.

+Private industry

+Many companies in the private sector have taken up use of open models for their flexibility, greater level of control, opportunities to fine-tune, and lower cost to use.
+AT&T, Thomson Reuters, Harvey, Nomura Holdings, Goldman Sachs, DoorDash and Accenture are among the companies that have moved at least some of their workload to open models.
+Some of the reported use cases include software development, specialized tasks such as document review and legal agentic tasks.